Atomic-Germ/MAMEGC/README.md

 A GameCube homebrew project to port a limited, fast-loading subset of MAME to Nintendo GameCube.

-We follow the structure and build conventions of snes9xGC where practical (targets, folders, build rules, PGO hooks), but this project does not use Snes9x.
+We follow the structure and build conventions of mameGC where practical (targets, folders, build rules, PGO hooks), but this project does not use MAME.
 The initial commit is a scaffold to build and run a minimal libogc-powered DOL on GameCube as a base for integrating MAME cores.

 ## Goals
 - GameCube native DOL with libogc, using devkitPPC
-- Repository layout and Makefile conventions inspired by snes9xGC
+- Repository layout and Makefile conventions inspired by mameGC
 - Start minimal, add MAME drivers incrementally (targeting small/8-bit boards first)
 - Keep binary size small and performance predictable on 486 MHz Gekko CPU